FSFE Timeline - Working for Free Software since 2001

 Dowiedz się więcej2005

-In order to strengthen a culture of interoperability between devices in EU member states, the FSFE files an application to participate in this important case".
+In order to strengthen a culture of interoperability between devices in EU member states, the FSFE files an application to intervene in this important case".

 Dowiedz się więcejEuropean Parliament votes against Software Patents

-After an intense campaign by the FSFE and many other organisations, the European Parliament rejects the new Software Patent initiative.
+After an intense campaign by the FSFE and other organisations, the European Parliament rejects the Software Patent initiative.

 Dowiedz się więcejKarlsruhe Memorandum against Software Patents

-Nearly 40 organisations and over 220 individuals take a stand against the Software Patents directive before its second reading in the European Parliament.
+Nearly 40 organisations and over 220 individuals took a stand against the Software Patents directive before its second reading in the European Parliament.

-European Free Software advocates can now become supporters of the FSFE and use its infrastructure to promote and spread the vision of the FSFE as volunteers.
+European Free Software advocates can now become fellows by supporting the FSFE.
+As fellows, they can also use the FSFE's infrastructure to promote and spread our vision as volunteers."

 Dowiedz się więcej2004